project-SIMPLE/simple.NSTDA.gama/README_VU1.md

 ### Unity VR Application Installation

-1. Download BiodiVRestorer.apk from [download location](https://github.com/project-SIMPLE/simple.NSTDA.unityVRproject/releases/tag/v1.0)
+1. Download BiodiVRestorer.apk from [download location](https://github.com/project-SIMPLE/simple.NSTDA.unityVRproject/releases/tag/v1.0) to your computer.
-2. Run the installer
+2. Connect the headset to your computer with a USB-C cable and allow data access.
-3. Follow on-screen instructions
+3. Install the APK using SideQuest.
-4. Launch from desktop shortcut or Start menu
+4. On the headset, go to Apps Unknown Sources and launch BiodiVRestorer.

 ### Web Platform Access
 1. Open your web browser